VATSIM-UK/core/README.md

 ### feature/auth and feature/auth-sso
 1. Run `php artisan passport:keys`
 2. Add OAuth clients using `php artisan passport:client`
+3. Make sure all new client IDs correspond to `mship_oauth_emails` (preferably by updating the emails table, not forcing the ids of the clients)

 ### Older Versions